eloc0n/Py_ComFlo/README.md

 # Py_ComFlo
 One-Dimensional Compressible Flow Calculator

-It is written in Python.
+It is written in Python.<br>
-For plots presentation it is used the matplotlib library.
+For plots presentation it is used the matplotlib library.<br>
-SQlite3 database to store calculations.
+SQlite3 database to store calculations.<br>

 ![ComFlo](https://github.com/eloc0n/Py_ComFlo/blob/master/ComFlo.gif?raw=true)